 UAMS cardiologists and surgeons have performed hybrid procedures that combine heart bypass surgery with angioplasty (stent) treatments tailored to the specific needs of individual patients.
 Our team performed what is believed to be the first such procedure in Arkansas recently, successfully opening two blockages in the coronary arteries using angioplasty and then performing an arterial bypass procedure to open the third blockage.

 Our surgeons are the only ones in Arkansas who place stent grafts in the aorta of the chest and abdomen when these vessels enlarge or tear.
 This life-saving procedure does not require the chest or abdomen to be opened surgically, which reduces risks associated with more involved surgical procedures and allows our patients to heal more quickly.

 The Cardiology Clinic is a self-referral clinic.
 Although UAMS does not require a referral for this clinic, some insurance providers require a referral for specialty care.
 Please check with your insurance provider prior to requesting an appointment.
-The quickest way to request an appointment is through our online appointment service.

 What should I bring to the appointment?